All media properties self-censor, social media can too - Roll Call

 Social media companies are not exactly like publishers, they are more like transmitters, and Section 230 of the Communications Decency Act makes tech companies not liable for the content posted by their users.

 But their reach is so extensive, and some of their content so dangerous, that they too are already censoring content.
 Pornography and content about child trafficking and some calls to violence are already taken down by mainstream social media platforms.
-In election season, Facebook and Twitter took to couching, or providing context to, tweets from President Trump and other politicians, not just conservatives, that were obvious lies.
+In election season, Facebook and Twitter took to couching, or providing context to, tweets from President Trump and other politicians that were obvious lies.

 The Wild West of social media may soon be tamed, by Congress, or by self-censorship.
 That may be no bad thing.